kubevault/prometheus-exporter/docs/guides/monitoring/builtin.md

 section_menu_id: monitor
 ---

-# Using Prometheus with Vault Server
+# Monitor Vault operator with builtin Prometheus

 This tutorial will show you how to monitor Vault server using [Prometheus](https://prometheus.io/).